vaginessa/dns-wiki/FAQ.md

 > Nothing is really secure, see the [limitations](https://github.com/ukanth/afwall#limitations) in the README.md for more details, but it's better to install a Firewall and control the incoming/outgoing packages than have nothing installed.
 If the app may crash sometimes than feel free to submit a error log report via eMail or here on our GitHub Issue tracker, we are always motivated to fix problems and answer your questions as soon as possible.

 <a name="FAQ28"></a>
-##### (28) How can I make a logcat to indicate which case the crash?
+##### (28) How can I make a logcat to indicate what caused the crash?

 > Please take a deeper look at our [[Howto report a bug|HOWTO Report Bug]] + [HOWTO debugging](https://github.com/ukanth/afwall/wiki/HOWTO-debugging) articles for additional help.

 <a name="FAQ29"></a>
 ##### (29) Will there be an iOS or Windows version?

-> No, because it's too difficult to implement something like AFWall+ on mentioned systems, because they are not open source and/or not supporting netfilters.
+> No, because it's too difficult to implement something like AFWall+ on those systems since they are not open source and/or do not support netfilters.

 <a name="FAQ30"></a>
 ##### (30) Does AFWall+ work with SELinux (aka Fort Knox)?

-> It should be without any bigger problem.
+> It should work without any big problem.
 For more info please look [here](http://www.selinuxproject.org/page/Main_Page) and [here](https://danwalsh.livejournal.com/28545.html).

 > To toggle between enforcing and permissive mode just use adb
 ```